-Your housing benefits depend on your income.
-Every month, Udbetaling Danmark will look at whether you have received the housing benefits that you are entitled to based on your income information from The Danish Tax Agency.
+Your housing benefit depends on your income.
+At the end of the month Udbetaling Danmark calculates whether you have received the housing benefit that you are entitled to.
+The calculation is based on information about your income from The Danish Tax Agency.

-If the change in income means that you have previously received too much or too little in housing benefits, the amount will automatically be deducted from or added to your housing benefits for the following month.
+If the change in income means that you have received too much or too little in housing benefit, the amount will automatically be deducted from or added to your housing benefit for the following month.

-Your housing benefits are still being calculated once per year
+Your housing benefit are still being calculated once per year

-There is a minimum limit which means that your housing benefits are only adjusted on a monthly basis if your income increases or decreases by more than DKK 800 and if this results in your housing benefits changing by more than DKK 200.
+Your housing benefit are only adjusted if your income increases or decreases by more than DKK 800 in a month and if this results in your housing benefit changing by more than DKK 200.

-Therefore, your housing benefits will still be calculated once per year, and in that context Udbetaling Danmark will send you a letter with a statement of your housing benefits for the entire year.
+Therefore, your housing benefit will also be calculated once per year.
+Udbetaling Danmark will then send you a letter with a statement of your housing benefit for the entire year.

-If you stop working, this may impact your housing benefits
+If you stop working, this may impact your housing benefit

-If you resign or get fired from your job, you need to be aware of the fact that your employer will transfer your holiday pay to FerieKonto.
-This also means that your holiday pay will be reported to The Danish Tax Authority and will be counted as income the month you stop working - even if you have not received the money yet.
+If you resign or loose your job, you need to be aware of the fact that your employer will transfer your holiday pay to FerieKonto.
+The holiday pay will also be reported to The Danish Tax Authority.
+This means that the holiday income will be counted as income for the month - even though you have not received the money yet.

-Please note, when you receive the holiday pay later, it will not be counted as income.
+When you later receive the holiday pay, it will not be counted as income.